 What is Histories, then?

-Sometimes these windows onto the past will reflect the big events of history – what was it like being at Waterloo, or in the American Civil War? – and at others they will offer interesting insights into what it was like doing a particular job, or illuminate daily life in the past.
+Sometimes these windows onto the past will reflect the big events of history – what was it like being at the Great Exhibition, or in the American Civil War? – and at others they will offer interesting insights into what it was like doing a particular job, or illuminate daily life in the past.
+And where possible they will ferret out interesting little stories and vignettes.

 Histories is a personal project to bring to light many of the fascinating things I have come across in the course of this work, on the assumption that ‘ordinary’ people in the past have often had great stories to tell which have sometimes been forgotten or overlooked.
 (Sometimes there might be more well-known names popping up here – but generally only when they’re saying something that’s not part of what they are most well known for!)